TobiTekath/DTUrtle/README.md

 ### Help & Feedback

-If you have questions, need help with your anaylsis or found a bug:
+If you have questions, need help with your analysis or found a bug:
 Please do not hesitate to [get in touch](mailto:tobias.tekath@wwu.de) or open a GitHub issue.